smarticoai/public-api/docs/enums/BuyStoreItemErrorCode.md

 • **SHOP\_NO\_BALANCE\_DIAMONDS** = ``11012``

-Not enough diamonds to purchase this item.
+User doesn't have enough diamonds on balance